freightlive/bumbal-client-api-php/docs/Api/PartyApi.md

 # **createParty**
-> \BumbalClient\Model\ApiResponse createParty($body)
+> \BumbalClient\BumbalClient\Model\ApiResponse createParty($body)

 Create or update an Party

 Create or update an Party.
 If id or links are set in the data, and a corresponding party    *     is found in Bumbal, an update will be performed.

 ### Example
 ```php